Apurva-tech/HackerCamp-Visara/README.md

 # Visara
-<h3 style="text-align: center;">Using the power of data science and artificial intelligence in the healthcare industry.
+<h3 style="text-align: center;">Using the potential of deep learning and AI in the healthcare industry.
 </h3>